joechung2008/json-nim/README.md

 ### Prerequisites

 - Nim 2.2.0 or higher
-- Nimble 0.20.0 or higher (required for proper task parsing)
+- Nimble 0.20.0 or higher (for Linux)

 ### Building the Monorepo